🚀 Big News: Socket Acquires Coana to Bring Reachability Analysis to Every Appsec Team.Learn more

 Snowball stemming library collection for Python

 Python 3 (>= 3.3) is supported.
-We no longer actively support Python 2 as the Python developers stopped supporting it at the start of 2020.
-Snowball 2.1.0 was the last release to officially support Python 2.
+We no longer support Python 2 as the Python developers stopped supporting it at the start of 2020.
+Snowball 2.1.0 was the last release to officially support Python 2; Snowball 3.0.0 was the last release which had the code to support Python 2, but we were no longer testing it.

 What is Stemming?

 Stemming maps different forms of the same word to a common "stem" - for example, the English stemmer maps connection, connections, connective, connected, and connecting to connect.
-So a searching for connected would also find documents which only have the other forms.
+So a search for connected would also find documents which only have the other forms.

 This stem form is often a word itself, but this is not always the case as this is not a requirement for text search systems, which are the intended field of use.
 We also aim to conflate words with the same meaning, rather than all words with a common linguistic root (so awe and awful don't have the same stem), and over-stemming is more problematic than under-stemming so we tend not to stem in cases that are hard to resolve.
 If you want to always reduce words to a root form and/or get a root form which is itself a word then Snowball's stemming algorithms likely aren't the right answer.